Mermade/openapi-codegen/README.md

 ## Templates

-Templates are taken directly from `swagger-codegen`.
+The local templates were taken directly from `swagger-codegen`.
 This project is also licensed under [Apache-2.0](LICENSE) for this reason.
 Generated code is explicitly covered by the [Unlicense](templates/_common/UNLICENSE).
 Code to downconvert OpenAPI 3.0 definitions is taken from [Angular-Swagger-UI](https://github.com/Orange-OpenSource/angular-swagger-ui) and is MIT licensed.

+You can also use the latest online templates from two providers: `og` ([openapi-generator](https://github.com/OpenAPITools/openapi-generator)) and `sc` ([swagger-codegen](https://github.com/swagger-api/swagger-codegen)).
+The `--list` and `--filter` options allow you to see which templates are available.
+Note that using the online templates involves sending your API definition to a remote server.

 ### Contributors